Call of Duty: Black Ops II: Campaign

 In July 1986, retired CIA operative Alex Mason (Sam Worthington) lives an obscure life in Alaska with his son David.
 One day, his former handler Jason Hudson (Michael Keaton) shows up with an assignment: Mason's friend and fellow operative Frank Woods (Note: Previously presumed dead in Call of Duty: Black Ops (2010), Woods survived and was shuffled between a series of North Vietnamese prisons, before escaping and being rescued in 1972.)
-(James C. Burns) disappeared in Angola investigating an arms smuggling ring.
+(James C. Burns) disappeared in Angola investigating an arms smuggling ring and needs to be found.
 After aiding Jonas Savimbi's (Robert Wisdom) UNITA rebels against the MPLA, Mason and Hudson rescue Woods from a barge on the Cubango River, subsequently encountering Nicaraguan arms dealer Raul Menendez (Kamar de los Reyes).
 After a firefight, the trio are rescued by Savimbi, and Menendez is revealed to be Woods' captor.
-In September 1986, the CIA authorizes a strike against Menendez, now profiteering from the Soviet-Afghan War.
+In September 1986, the CIA authorizes a strike against Menendez, now profiteering from the Soviet–Afghan War.
 The trio travels to Afghanistan, meets Chinese intelligence operative Tian Zhao (Byron Mann), and allies with the Afghan mujahideen against the Soviets.
 After capturing Colonel Lev Kravchenko (Note: Also survived his apparent death in Call of Duty: Black Ops (2010).)
 (Andrew Divoff), Menendez's partner, Mason's brainwashing resurfaces.
 If Mason resists during Kravchenko's interrogation, the latter reveals Menendez has moles in the CIA before Woods executes him.
 Regardless, the mujahideen betray the Americans and Zhao, leaving them to die in the desert until their rescue by two travelers; Mason hallucinates that one of them is Viktor Reznov (Gary Oldman).

 Menendez's anti-American sentiment is revealed to have started after his sister Josefina (Eden Riegel) was disfigured in a fire linked to an American businessman's insurance fraud.
 When an earthquake in 1972 left his family destitute, Menendez and his father began running drugs, leading the CIA to assassinate his father.
 After Afghanistan, Mason, Woods, Hudson, and Panamanian forces led by Manuel Noriega (Benito Martinez) raid Menendez's compound in Nicaragua.
 Woods, seeking revenge, attempts to kill Menendez despite orders to take him alive.
 However, Woods accidentally kills Josefina, with Menendez also presumably killed; Menendez conspires with Noriega to fake his demise.
 In December 1989, during the American invasion of Panama, Mason and Woods capture Noriega for a prisoner swap, but Woods is tricked into shooting Mason.
 Menendez then reveals himself and shoots Woods in the kneecaps, crippling him; Menendez had previously kidnapped David, coercing Hudson into luring Mason and Woods into a trap.
 Menendez murders Hudson, before promising to complete his revenge against Woods in the future.
-In the aftermath, a handicapped Woods raises David in Mason's place. while hiding the true circumstances of his father's death.
+In the aftermath, a handicapped Woods raises David in Mason's place, while hiding the true circumstances of his father's death.